Pherakki/Blender-Tools-for-DSCS/README.md

 ## Some Known Bugs and Limitations
 1. **Currently you can only use, mix, and edit models that are ripped from the game using `Blender Tools for DSCS`.** Adding custom meshes and materials will not work, because the ones loaded from the game files contain unknown and undecoded data that will not be present in any new meshes or materials initialised in Blender.
 Editing meshes and transferring meshes between models *should* be fine, but there will certainly be some issues somewhere at this early stage..!
 2. **Blender appears to re-calculate vertex normals incorrectly for these models.** If you edit meshes, you may find that they appear blocky.
 I'm looking into a writing a custom calculator to alleviate this issue.
-3. There are some (minor?) lighting issues with models put into the DSDBA archive (this may be another "vanilla bug").
+3. Meshes with animated textures will not have the texture animations preserved - cause unclear.
+4. Splitting meshes can lead to incorrectly displayed polygons - cause unclear.
-4. Material names are not yet those found within the files.
+3. Material names are not yet those found within the files.
-5. There are five types of data attached to vertices not currently understood.
+4. There are five types of data attached to vertices not currently understood.
-6. Materials need a lot of work.
+5. Materials need a lot of work.
-7. Please use the skeleton of the model you are replacing if you want animations to work correctly..!
+6. Please use the skeleton of the model you are replacing if you want animations to work correctly..!

 ## Future Plans
 1. Finish decoding the remaining unknown bytes
-3. Add readers for anim files
+2. Add readers for anim files

 ## How can I help?
 Most of the remaining unknown data either breaks the files or appears to have no effect if it is changed.
 There are a lot of files that can be checked for visual changes if these data are tweaked; but I am only a single person and it will take time to figure out what the rest of the data does.
 However, a lot of this data is loaded into Blender by `Blender Tools for DSCS` and is editable.
 These data are stored under the 'Custom Properties' of a a parent object, armature, mesh, or material.
 At the moment I don't have a clear experimentation plan set out.
 However, in the near future, I will provide guidance on how you can tweak the data present in the models to see what effect it has in-game.
 If you discover anything, it will help speed up development significantly!